Mordechay0000/Multi-APK-Tool/README.md

  9. fw folder (in fw folder, put your framework-res.apk file)

  and run APK-Multi-Tool.bat. more info you can to find in the script.

+ note: The dependencies are released subject to their license terms,   only my script (APK-Multi-Tool.bat) is subject to GNU GPL V3